rstainsby/kanban-board/README.md

 ## Software Architecture

-This project is built using:
+This project is built with:

-- Vue 3 as it's framework
+- 🧱 Framework: Vue 3
-- Nuxt 3 as it's meta-framework
+- 🏗️ Meta-framework: Nuxt 3
-- Pinia for state management
-- pnpm for package management (It's just so much faster than NPM, feel free to use whatever you like)
+- 📦 Package management: PNPM
+- 📚 UI Library: PrimeVue
+- 🧪 Unit Testing: Vitest
+- 🚰 CI Pipeline: Github Actions

 Some might consider Nuxt to be overkill for a project of this size but I feel that the pre-defined project strucuture, file based routing, robust plugins system and SSR all make it worthwhile to use for the majority of Vue 3 projects.
 I don't know why I feel the need to justify this on a personal project but here we are.